1d8/macros/README.md

-# Social Engineering Using Hidden Macros In Excel
+# Social Engineering Using "Hidden" Macros In Excel

 NOTE: This method is detectable if the analysis or victim has any technical knowledge of macros.
 Simply running a tool such as oledump or olevba against the document will return the macros, though they won't immediately reveal any of the real activity.